deeproute/playground-aks-agic-istio/README.md

 ### Deploy Istio

 Follow the official documentation on installing istio.
 Make sure you install the `istio gateway` so you can configure the Istio's services to link the AGIC Ingress to.
 The Istio service can be a `ClusterIP` since its not going to be accessed outside the cluster.
 The way App GW connects is by the pod ips directly and not by the service itself.
-You can verify this when you open the backend pools in Azure Portal after AGIC Add-on is enabled in the AKS Cluster.
+You can verify this when you open the backend pools in Azure Portal after AGIC Add-on is enabled in the AKS Cluster and created all resources mentioned below.

 ### Deploy a sample app